 Let $Z\subset B'$ be a proper closed subset such that $p$ induces an isomorphism $X\setminus \Delta \to B'\setminus Z$, where $\Delta = p^{-1}(Z)$.

-Now, to show that $X$ is mildly bounded, let $C$ be a smooth connected curve over $k$.
-Choose an integer $n\geq 1$ and points $c_1,\ldots, c_n$ in $C(k)$ such that, for every $b_1,\ldots,b_n$ in $B'(k)$, the set is finite.
+Now, to show that $X$ is mildly bounded, let $C$ be a smooth irreducible curve over $k$.
+Since $A$ is mildly bounded over $k$ (Proposition \ref{prop:semiabvar_is_mildbounded}) and $B'\to A$ is finite, it follows that $B'$ is mildly bounded over $k$.
+Moreover, by Corollary \ref{cor:curves_are_mbb}, as $\Delta\subset X$ is at most one-dimensional and does not admit a non-constant morphism from $\mathbb{P}^1_k$ (by our assumption that $X$ has no rational curves), we have that $\Delta$ is also mildly bounded.
+Thus, we may choose an integer $n\geq 1$ and points $c_1,\ldots, c_n$ in $C(k)$ such that, for every $b_1,\ldots,b_n$ in $B'(k)$ and $d_1,\ldots,d_n$ in $\Delta(k)$, the sets and are finite.
 Let $x_1,\ldots,x_n$ be points in $X(k)$.
 To show that the set is finite, we note that it is the union of its subsets and The former set maps injectively to $\Hom([C,(c_1,\ldots,c_n)], [B', (p(x_1),\ldots, p(x_n))])$, and is therefore finite.
-Moreover, since $\Delta\subset X$ is at most one-dimensional and does not admit a non-constant morphism from $\mathbb{P}^1_k$ (by our assumption that $X$ has no rational curves), it follows from Corollary \ref{cor:curves_are_mbb} that is finite.
+Moreover, is finite by our choice of $c_1,\ldots,c_n$.
 (This set is by definition empty if there is an $i$ with $x_i\not\in \Delta$.)
 We conclude that $X$ is mildly bounded, as required. \end{proof}